Covid 19 and Working From Home

 Closing pubs to keep schools open

 It could be argued that there is a balance between closing pubs to enable schools to reopen.
 This is an extremely basic formula: pubs close, and schools can open.
 It is more detailed than this, but the significant ramifications of the schools continuing to be closed and children not attending education can and indeed will have far-reaching negative financial ramifications for the United Kingdom economy.
 Whilst it is important to acknowledge that people should be entitled to go out to have a pint whenever they want to and as long as it is safe, trading this off against the wheels of the United Kingdom economy moving again due to children being allowed back to school is a minor payoff, one could argue.

 In terms of finances, many people have suggested that they have saved significant amounts of money during the lockdown period, due to the fact that they have been restricted in being able to go out and socialise, to attend pubs, restaurants and other social activities and therefore it could be argued, there have been some benefits.
 Now that some of the restrictions have been lifted and some establishments are open, there may be some increase in the use of personal funds to cover social gatherings, but the money spent may not be as significant as it once was.
-The Government has announced that restaurants will be allowed to sell reduced price meals, and this again is to oil the wheels of the economy to try to get the machinations of the financial sector working again.
+The Government has announced that restaurants will be allowed to sell reduced-price meals, and this again is to oil the wheels of the economy to try to get the machinations of the financial sector working again.
 Here at United Kingdom Loans, we believe this is a sticking plaster over a serious wound and will do little to save the restaurant industry which has been massively hit by Covid-19.

 Working from home during Covid-19